+CLRWDT times selection.

-CLR WDT times selection.
-This option defines the method to clear the WDT by instruction.
-"One time" means that the "CLR WDT" can clear the WDT.
-"Two times" means only if both of the "CLR WDT1" and "CLR WDT2" have been executed, the WDT can be cleared.
+This option defines how to clear the WDT by instruction.
+"One time" means that the CLR WDT instruction can clear the WDT.
+"Two times" means only if both of the CLR WDT1 and CLR WDT2 instructions have been executed, then WDT can be cleared.